Chickenbreadlp/npmLister/README.md

 `-obj`
 Outputs Packagedata as an Object instead of an Array.
 Keys are the Package names
 `-p [PATH]`
-Specifies the Path of the project from which you want to get the Package Listed
+Specifies the Path of the project from which you want to get the Package Listed.
+If this is not given, the current path will be used
 `-o [PATH]`
 Specifies the Path of where you want the JSON to be saved.
 If this is not given, the JSON will be printed to the Console.